ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

 Persistence cache layer caches selected objects in-memory for a short time.
 It avoids loading repeatedly the same data from e.g. a remote Redis instance, which can take up to 4-5ms per call due to the network latency and Redis instance load.
-The cache is organized in 2 pools, one for metadata which is not updated frequently, and one for content related objects that is only meant as a short-lived burst cache.
+The cache is organized in 2 pools, one for metadata which isn't updated frequently, and one for content related objects that is only meant as a short-lived burst cache.
 Limit is organized using a [least frequently used (LFU)](https://en.wikipedia.org/wiki/Least_frequently_used) approach.
 It makes sure repeatedly used objects stay in-memory until expired, and those seldom used are bulk evicted from cache every time the maximum number of cache items is reached.